Service and Housing Interventions for Families in Transition (SHIFT) Study - Final Report

 - Child-focused programs and service planning to support health, well-being and academic success

-The National Center at AIR conducted the study in Rochester, Buffalo, Syracuse, and Albany, NY from 2007 to 2010.
+The National Center on Family Homelessness conducted the study in Rochester, Buffalo, Syracuse, and Albany, NY from 2007 to 2010.
 It is representative of mid-sized cities nationwide and was funded by the Marie C. & Joseph C. Wilson Foundation.